 Our etching solution and adhesion promoter are proprietary (made to our exact specifications).
-No other product will match the longevity of our custom prep products.
+No other product/process combination will match the longevity of our custom prep products.

 Don't be fooled by so-called 'miracles' 'super coatings' 'spray on liners' 're-porcelainized' 'spray on gel coat' 'mega super grip epoxies', 'lifetime warranties' and so on.
 I mean let's be real- your original surface failed after many years - how is a painted tub going to beat the original 1200* kiln fired porcelain or enamel surface?,